AbhishekSinghDikhit/AbhishekSinghDikhit/README.md

 - A passionate Machine Learning Enthusiast crafting innovative AI-driven solutions 🚀 About Me

-- 🌱 I’m a [Your Skill, e.g., Results-driven AI Engineer] with hands-on experience in [Your Expertise, e.g., AI-powered applications and intelligent agents].
+- 🌱 I’m a LLM Engineer with hands-on experience in AI-powered applications and intelligent agents, Agentic AI frameworks like langchain.
-- 💻 Proficient with [Your Tools, e.g., TensorFlow, PyTorch, and Hugging Face].
+- 💻 Proficient with TensorFlow, PyTorch, and Hugging Face.
 - 🎯 Comfortable with both research and deployment; blending the power of LLMs, Deep Learning, and scalable systems.
-- 🌟 Currently exploring: [Your Interests, e.g., MLOps, LLM tuning, and Stable Diffusion-based GenAI models].
+- 🌟 Currently exploring: GenAI, LLM tuning.

-💻 Tech Stack
+### 💻 Tech Stack
+- Python
+- NLP, GenAI
+- ML, LLM,
+- Tensorflow, Pytorch

 🌟 Projects
 StudifyAI

 A a question&answer, question paper generator, topic summariser tool powered by AI.
-🎯 Reduced manual effort by [Percentage, e.g., 80%] - generates papers from syllabus PDFs in under [Time, e.g., 5 minutes].
+🎯 Reduced manual effort by  80% - generates papers from syllabus PDFs in under 2 minutes.
-🛠️ Tech: [Tech Used, e.g., Flask + Gemini API] + Deployment on [Platform, e.g., Vercel] with [Performance, e.g., 99.5% uptime].
+🛠️ Tech: FastAPI + Gemini API + Deployment on Vercel and Render .

-Multilingual Chatbot usign LangChain

-A [Project Description, e.g., data preprocessing tool].
-🎯 [Achievement, e.g., Improved data pipeline efficiency by 60%].
-🛠️ Tech: [Tech Used, e.g., Python + Pandas] + Deployment on [Platform, e.g., Netlify].

 📫 Let's Connect